 Bonus: whizz up in minutes, loads of fruit, simple breakfast

-A fruity vegan smoothie, packed with protein to fuel your day ahead.
+A fruity vegan smoothie, packed with protein to fuel your day ahead (more vegan protein smoothies over here).
 Love fruit and nuts?
 Then you’ll love this!

 Bonus: tropical flavours, portable, super refreshing